 Free booking and cancellationFree payment tour, no set price, booking and cancellation are free

 We are Walkative!
-Our goal is to promote our cities across Poland, Germany, France and Ukraine - no matter what your budget is!
+Our goal is to promote our cities across Poland, Germany, France, Ukraine and Israel and cooperate in promoting our partners across all of Europe - no matter what your budget is!
 Since 2007 we have guided more than 3 million people.
 We provide tours in English, Spanish, Polish and German mostly.

 ℹ️ ⚠️ ATTENTION - booking rules